cedarwood plant cedarwood plant

 • Cedarwood Essential Oil is steam distilled from the wood of the Cedar tree, of which there are several species.

-• Used in aromatherapy applications, Cedarwood Essential Oil helps to deodorize indoor environments, repel insects, prevent the development of mildew, improve cerebral activity, relax the body, enhance concentration, decrease hyperactivity, reduce harmful stress, ease tension, clear the mind, and encourage the onset of quality sleep.
+• Used in aromatherapy applications, Cedarwood Essential Oil helps to deodorize indoor environments, promote relaxation, ease tension, clear the mind, and encourage the onset of quality sleep.

 HISTORY OF CEDARWOOD OIL USAGE